dcjl/dcjl.github.io/_posts/vba/2019-03-29-inputbox-type-1-get-a-number-from-the-user.md

   nav: sidebar-sample
 ---

-InputBox Example 1: (Type 1) - Inputbox to get a number from the user
+InputBox Example 1: (Type 1) - Inputbox to get a number from the user.

 ```vb
 '==================================================================================================